How to Invest in Bitcoin Mining in 2023

 In this in-depth article — Bitcoin Mining Meets Defi, we explained hashrate tokens' mechanisms, valuation frameworks, market adoption, and so forth.

-3. Invest in Publicly-Traded Mining Stocks
+Invest in Bitcoin Mining Stocks Stocks

-In the current bitcoin bull market, investing in public mining stocks is an even more widely accessible and available option for getting mining exposure compared to the other methods mentioned above.
+In the current market, investing in public mining stocks is an even more widely accessible and available option for getting mining exposure compared to the other methods mentioned above.
 Below are some representative mining stocks in each vertical:

 2021 has been a good year for public miners due to the Bitcoin price increase, the temporarily stagnant total hashrate growth, and new ASIC bottlenecks.
 New-gen mining rigs procurement has become an arms race and investors need to pay close attention to these companies' rig purchase price and quantity.
 Miners essentially act as a levered play on Bitcoin, providing investors some torque on the underlying commodity.
 In bull markets, public miners have generally outperformed Bitcoin, and vice versa in bear markets.